beste/firebase-php/UPGRADE-8.0.md

 - API keys and service account data
 - One-time codes and session cookies

+## Dependency Changes

+### PSR Log Dependency
+`psr/log` is now a development dependency instead of a runtime dependency.
+This change reduces the production dependency footprint.
+If you were using PSR Log interfaces directly in your application code, you should add `psr/log` to your project's composer.json.

+### Removed Constants
+The `Kreait\Firebase\Contract\Messaging::BATCH_MESSAGE_LIMIT` constant has been removed.
+If you were using this constant in your code, you should define the limit (500) in your application or use the Firebase messaging service limits documentation as reference.

+### Exception Handling Changes
+Exception codes are no longer preserved when wrapping exceptions.
+If your code relies on specific exception codes for error handling, you should update it to use exception types or messages instead.

+---

 **See the complete list of breaking changes below** to identify any adjustments needed.
 Most changes should (hopefully) be trivial (e.g., passing `$user->uid` instead of `$user`).
 Run your test suite to catch any breaking changes.